 Do you need help becoming a top candidate?
 You should join the Actuary Accelerator Community (AAC)!
 AAC members get access to tons of resources, from technical skills courses to study materials, interview training, and resume tips!
 You’ll even gain access to a supportive private WhatsApp group and a forum where you can get all your questions answered.

-To learn more or join the waitlist, just go here!
+To learn more and join, just go here!